pingcap/docs-cn/reference/system-databases/cluster-info.md

 Field description:

-* `TYPE`: The node type.
+* `TYPE`: The instance type.
 The optional values are `tidb`, `pd`, and `tikv`.
 * `INSTANCE`: The instance address, which is a string in the format of `IP:PORT`.
 * `STATUS_ADDRESS`: The service address of HTTP API.
 Some commands in tikv-ctl, pd-ctl, or tidb-ctl might use this API and this address.
 You can also get more cluster information via this address.
 Refer to [TiDB HTTP API document](https://github.com/pingcap/tidb/blob/master/docs/tidb_http_api.md) for details.
-* `VERSION`: The semantic version number of the corresponding node.
+* `VERSION`: The semantic version number of the corresponding instance.
 To be compatible with the MySQL version number, the TiDB version is displayed in the format of `${mysql-version}-${tidb-version}`.
-* `GIT_HASH`: The Git Commit Hash when compiling the node version, which is used to identify whether two nodes are of the absolutely consistent version.
+* `GIT_HASH`: The Git Commit Hash when compiling the instance version, which is used to identify whether two instances are of the absolutely consistent version.
-* `START_TIME`: The starting time of the corresponding node.
+* `START_TIME`: The starting time of the corresponding instance.
-* `UPTIME`: The uptime of the corresponding node.
+* `UPTIME`: The uptime of the corresponding instance.

 {{< copyable "sql" >}}